valgaudeau/Space-Travel-WebApp/README.md

 # Space-Travel-WebApp
 Space travel themed WebApp developed using Spring framework.

-Main Technologies used: Spring framework, MySQL8.0, Hibernate, Bootstrap.
+Main Technologies used: Spring framework, MySQL8.0, Hibernate, Bootstrap.<br />
 Languages: HTML, CSS, Java, HQL.

 This webapp is secured with the Spring Security module, and different users can do different things on the app:<br />